 Authorised overdrafts and other types of credit in the spotlight

 The FCA also laid out plans to tackle authorised overdrafts.
-It is worried about ‘long-term indebtedness’, with people living continuously in their planned overdraft, as well as unanticipated charges and borrowers hit with fees that are disproportionate to the amount they’ve borrowed.
+It is worried about ‘long-term indebtedness’, with people living continuously off their planned overdraft, as well as unanticipated charges and fees that are disproportionate to the amount customers have borrowed.

 Similarly to unplanned overdrafts, it found those paying the highest fees – around £400 a year – accounted for a significant chunk of the revenue banks make from overdrafts altogether.